gillesdm/SwiftCN/README.md

     •    Write tests for new functionality
     •    Update documentation with new components
 📄 License
-SwiftShadUI is available under the MIT license.
+SwiftCN is available under the MIT license.
 See the LICENSE file for more information.
 💖 Acknowledgments
     •    Inspired by shadcn/ui
     •    Built with SwiftUI
     •    Thanks to the open-source community
 🧙‍♂️ "Great UIs are indistinguishable from magic.
-SwiftShadUI is your spellbook."
+SwiftCN is your spellbook."
 This README is as customizable as the library itself!
 Feel free to adapt it to your needs.